What is a Parish Council?

 Parish councils have a wide range of powers given to them through legislation.
-They have tax-raising powers, known as the precept; they consider and comment on all planning applications concerning Disley & Newtown and make recommendations to the planning team at Cheshire East Council but do not have the power to approve or refuse them; they can have an input into village crime prevention; they can make bye-laws in specific areas; they can provide amenities and facilities such as village halls, parks, playing fields, allotments and bus shelters.
-You can download a full list of Parish Council powers HERE.
+They have tax-raising powers, known as the precept; they consider and comment on all planning applications concerning Disley & Newtown and make recommendations to the planning team at Cheshire East Council but do not have the power to approve or refuse them; they can have an input into village crime prevention; they can make bye-laws in specific areas; they can provide amenities and facilities such as community centres, parks, play areas, allotments and bus shelters.

 Who runs the Parish Council?

-Disley Parish Council is run by seven parish councillors from the village, elected every four years, who appoint a chairman as the leader.
+Disley Parish Council is run by seven parish councillors from the village, elected every four years, who appoint a chair as the leader.
 The Parish Clerk, who receives remuneration, is an employee if the Council and is non-political.
 The clerk is responsible for the organisation of the council including dealing with correspondence, financial matters, preparing the agenda for meetings and personnel.

 How does the Council do its business?